foodforcode/code-exercise/README.md

 > Axios: A promise-based library for making HTTP requests and handling responses.

-> Moment: A simple library used to convert the Unix timestamp in provided data, to the Month, DD, YYY format.
+> Moment: A simple library used to convert the Unix timestamp in provided data, to the Month, DD, YYYY format.
 (Deprecated; an oldie but a goodie.)

 - Back end: